CBEP-SoCB-Details/Shellfish_Bacteria/Original_Data/DATA_SOURCES.md

 2019, containing the following file: "Casco Bay WQ 15 19.csv"  This file contains the primary data on which our analyses are based.

-Curtis C. Bohlen received another e-mail December , 2019,  from Wahle, containing useful metadata:
+Curtis C. Bohlen received another e-mail in Decemberof 2019, from Wahle, containing useful metadata:
 "Geomean and P90 Explanation.docx"